knormoyle/rp2040_si5351_wspr/README.md

   - After your PC recognized the board, release the shorting

 ## Questions?

-I will only answer questions from people who are a part of a STEM education program (student, teacher, mentor, advisor, ...), please send them via email (*my call sign* @ arrl.net).
-The answers to these questions will also be added to the [Wiki](https://github.com/kaduhi/sf-hab_rp2040_picoballoon_tracker_pcb_gen1/wiki) for the benefit of all other STEM education groups.

-**Note:** ***I will most likely ignore all emails from people who are not part of a STEM education program.
-If you are not a part of a STEM education program, please do not waste your time sending any questions.***
+I will try to answer all questions or email

-## Project Background and History
+## Project Background and History (Kazu AG6NS prehistory to this fork)
 **Oct 2021** - attend to [SF-HAB (San Francisco Bay Area High Altitude Balloon) group](https://sf-hab.org/)'s Amateur Radio Pico Balloon presentation at Pacificon 2021, then joined the group

 **Dec 2021** - start writing firmware for existing W6MRR V6.6 Pico Balloon Tracker boards